SimonNoe/myotube-analyzer-app/README.md

 ## Version 1.0.1 (Released 09/08/2022)
 * Added the number of nuclei per myotube
-* Corrected a small error in the calculation of myotube surface area, all myotubes were very slightly underestimated Re-running the branching points function in the new version on existing data is enough for both of these changes to take effect.
+* Corrected a small error in the calculation of myotube surface area, all myotubes were very slightly underestimated

+Re-running the branching points function using the new version on existing data is enough for both of these changes to take effect.